 Directed by Paul Wegener, Paul Boese

 Back near the beginning of DVD Kino put out a disc set of silent German horror greats, that couldn’t help but disappoint, quality-wise.
-The film sources were the same incomplete and visually weak prints we’d always seen of Nosferatu and The Cabinet of Dr. Caligari, with unstable and contrasty images, erratic continuity.
+The film sources were the same incomplete and visually weak prints we’d always seen of Nosferatu and The Cabinet of Dr. Caligari, with unstable and contrasty images and erratic continuity.
 Did that tattered copy of Nosferatu survive only because it had been set aside as a misprint?
 It had mis-registered frame lines printed right into the picture.

 In the case of Paul Wegener’s The Golem: How He Came into the World the improvement on this new Blu-ray is so extreme, it’s fair to say that we’ve never really seen the picture until now.
 Germany’s Murnau Stiftung has rescued dozens of classics, enabling us to finally get an idea of what the great German silents looked like when new.
 The restoration finally gives us a Golem that resembles the fascinating still images we studied in reference books and in the pages of Famous Monsters of Filmland.